4 Effective Techniques for Closing Insurance Sales

 • “I’m hearing that you like different pieces of this MA plan and Medicare Supplement.
 Do you think you would prefer a lower monthly premium with potentially higher out-of-pocket costs or a higher monthly premium with lower and more predictable out-of-pocket costs?”
 (After you get your answer, wrap up with an assumptive closing statement.)

-As you can see, the alternate choice close could offer a range of little to big options.
+As you can see, these alternate choice close examples offer a range of little to big options.
 The second example is more about asking a client’s preference for something small (which application to start with).
 The third example takes more time to consider and is a bigger ask for your client.
-If you tend to favor the alternate choice close, especially within the same appointment, switch back and forth between the big and little choices so your client doesn’t get overwhelmed by a lot of bigger decisions.

 4. The Summary Close

-The summary close is another closing technique that pairs well with the assumptive close.
-In a summary close, you succinctly recap the benefits you’ve discussed and follow up with an assumptive closing statement (or you could ask for the sale if you’re confident your client will say yes).
 Your client will like the summary close because it demonstrates that you’ve listened to them, identified their needs, and searched for the best fit.
 Remember, before you jump into the benefits of the plan you’ve pitched, bring up some pain points your client feels.
 This will make the benefits seem all the more relevant.

 Your client will like the summary close because it demonstrates that you’ve listened to them, identified their needs, and searched for the best fit.